 Planning of your Future is important

-As of now 75% of your Draft is about your past and only 25% – about the future.
+As of now, 75% of your Draft is about your past and only 25% – about the future.
 It has to be at least 50:50.
-I mean the Assessment Panel is interested more in your precise plans after you will get visa.
+I mean the Assessment Panel is interested more in your precise plans after you will get a visa.
 They can find the details of your previous roles in the CV.
 As you know, CV is one of the obligatory parts of Tier 1 Exceptional Talent Visa application.
 But what do you want to do in the UK – this point has to be clearly stated in the Personal Statement.

-Extra-benefits for tech community
+Extra-benefits for the tech community

 What extra-curriculum activities are you doing to demonstrate your exceptional talent?
 What achievements have you got?
 What conferences have you attended as a speaker?
 What articles do you publish?
 How do you influence your current tech community with your truly deep expertise in fintech?